Star Wars: Episode I: The Phantom Menace

 Parents Need to Know

-Parents need to know that this prequel to the classic sci-fi action trilogy does have a few scary and surprisingly violent moments, although there's no explicit gore.
+Parents need to know that The Phantom Menace is a prequel to the classic sci-fi action trilogy and has a few scary and surprisingly violent moments, although there's no explicit gore.
+Viewers see the deaths of at least two major characters on screen, one of whom is sliced in half by a laser sword.
+The movie's climax cuts together a sword duel, two separate ground invasions, and a space sequence, all of which feature frequent lasers, explosions, and the deaths of minor characters and creatures.
+A key moment in the film involves the lead character, a boy of about 8, leaving his mother forever.
+The film's chief villain is a menacing, silent figure with a frightening appearance.
 The humor and plotting are aimed at children, but very young kids may not be ready for the movie's darker moments.
 Widely considered to be the weakest of the films in this franchise, the film will likely entertain children with its straightforward story and imaginative design; though it may also confuse those who've already seen the original films and aren't yet old enough to understand the concept of a prequel.
 Note: The 3-D version of the movie renders some scenes (like the pod race) more exciting and others (like lightsaber battles) more intense.

 What's the story?